mheadd/voiceingov.org/_posts/2006-11-28-new-version-of-vocal-democracy-released.md

   - General Discussion
   - Phone Voting
 ---
-A new release of [Vocal Democracy](http://vdemocracy.sourceforge.net/) is now available â€” the improvements keep coming.
-Iâ€™m very happy with where this project is right now.
+A new release of [Vocal Democracy](http://vdemocracy.sourceforge.net/) is now available "” the improvements keep coming.
+I'm very happy with where this project is right now.

 There is still a lot of work to be done, but I hope to have another release out before the end of the year.